spapasykiotis/TSP-Dynamic-Programming/README.md

 ## 📌 Usage

-Make sure `greek_cities_dataset.txt` is in the same directory or update the code with the correct path.
+Make sure `greek_cities_dataset.csv` is in the same directory or update the code with the correct path.

 ### 📝 Example Interaction